top of page

 Even though you may save 8.1% by avoiding Swiss VAT, most international buyers are required to pay import taxes, VAT/GST, or customs duties when receiving a shipment in their home country.

-The amount you'll pay depends on several factors:
+The amount you will pay depends on several factors:

 • The declared value of the watch (which we always state accurately)